NASA and SpaceX send four astronauts to the International Space Station

 3 mn

 The second attempt was successful.
-NASA and SpaceX sent four astronauts to the International Space Station (ISS) on Saturday August 26 aboard the SpaceX Dragon capsule, after a first attempt canceled the day before.
+NASA and SpaceX sent four astronauts to the International Space Station (ISS) on Saturday August 26 aboard the SpaceX Dragon capsule, following a first attempt canceled the day before.

 The Dragon capsule, carried by a Falcon 9 rocket, took off at 3:27 a.m.
-(7:27 GMT) from the Kennedy Space Center in Florida, with the mission team codenamed “Crew-7” on board, in front of about 10,000 people.
+(7:27 GMT) from the Kennedy Space Center in Florida, with the mission team codenamed “Crew-7” on board, in front of regarding 10,000 people.

 The mission is commanded by the American Jasmin Moghbeli and includes the Dane Andreas Mogensen, the Japanese Satoshi Furukawa and the Russian Konstantin Borissov.